sreenadhbalasundaram/TestcafeLT/README.md

 Use the following environment variables to set additional configuration options:

  - `LT_TEST_NAME` - Test name on LambdaTest.
-(This can be changed without defining the environment variable from browser.json file in this repo as well update the "name" capability)
+(This can be changed without defining the environment variable from browser.json file in this repo by updating the "name" capability)
  - `LT_BUILD` - Build name on LambdaTest.
-(This can be changed without defining the environment variable from browser.json file in this repo as well update the "build" capability)
+(This can be changed without defining the environment variable from browser.json file in this repo by updating the "build" capability)
  - `LT_CAPABILITY_PATH` - Path to a file which contains additional capability options as JSON file (browser.json file in this repo path : test/browser.json)

     ```js